Introduction:

 Requirements:

 IMail: The SpamAssassin Caller (SAC) was developed and tested with IMail 8.13 on Windows 2000 Server/SP4.
-It probably works fine with other IMail/OS combinations
+It works fine with other IMail/OS combinations

 Demos, Downloads and purchases